fgaravaglia/nadr/README.md

 # Architecture decision record (ADR)

 An architecture decision record (ADR) is a document that captures an important architecture decision made along with its context and consequences.
+This Repository contains the dotnet tool to manage the Log using templates for ADR.

 ## What is an architecture decision record?